father and child

 colorado child custody

-There is no universal standard regarding this policy - the courts make this determination on a case-by-case basis.
+There is no universal standard regarding this policy.
+The courts make this determination on a case-by-case basis.

 Types of Child Custody